lucaselb/node-sp-auth-config/README.md

 #### Environment variables

 All the parameters which are usually stored in `private.json` can be defined also using environment variables.
 Environment variables started with `SPAUTH_` prefix are recognized with the library.
-The second part of the name is an actual name of the `node-sp-auth` credentials property yet in uppercase (e.g. `SPAUTH_SITEURL`, `SPAUTH_USERNAME`, `SPAUTH_PASSWORD`).
+Second part of the name is an actual name of the `node-sp-auth` credentials property yet in uppercase (e.g. `SPAUTH_SITEURL`, `SPAUTH_USERNAME`, `SPAUTH_PASSWORD`).

 Along with credentials props these service variables are used: